-During my lifetime (so far) I’ve lived in at least 10 different homes (physical buildings).
-Half of those were apartments I’ve rented and the other half were family houses (parents/grandparents).
-Some of those homes have the fondest, deeply held memories of love I’ve ever encountered.
+During my life thus far, I’ve lived in at least 10 different places.
+Half of them were apartments I’ve rented, and the other half were family houses (parents/grandparents).
+Some of these homes hold the fondest, most deeply held memories of love I’ve ever encountered.
 And some have been places of insidious darkness.

-When I moved out on my own for the very first time, I had the most amazing landlords who wanted me, as a young person, to have a wonderful first step into independent life.
-And it really was, and everything felt like home until I met someone who changed that.
-It seems like a lifetime ago because I’m not the same person that I was then, but someone I let into my life at that time was a manipulative emotional abuser.
+When I moved out on my own for the very first time; I had the most incredible landlords who wanted me to thrive during my first steps into independent life.
+And it undeniably was, as everything felt like home until I encountered someone who changed that.
+It seems like a lifetime ago; I’m not the same person that I was, but someone I let into my life during this time ended up being a manipulative, emotional abuser.
 They chipped away at my sense of self, my independence, my confidence and scammed me out of everything I earned and owned.

-It has taken years to get out of that mindset, and if I’m honest I’m not fully free of those planted doubts … but I fought back once I was ready to.
-Those on the outside could see it, I could see it but when you are in the grip of someone who has seeded mistrust and uncertainty in your bones, it is hard to break free.
-I count my blessings every day that the beginnings of my life were housed in love and support because it meant I carried a strength I didn’t know I had until I needed it.
-I’m profoundly aware of the privileged position that puts me in.
+It took years to get out of that mindset, but to be completely honest; I’m not fully free of those planted doubts — I did, however, fight back once I was ready.
+At the time, those on the outside could recognize what was happening; and in hindsight, I could too.
+But being in someone’s grip who has seeded mistrust and uncertainty into your bones is hard to break free from.
+I count my blessings every day that the beginnings of my life were housed in love and support; which enabled me to carry a strength I didn’t appreciate I had, and I’m profoundly aware of the privileged position that places me in.

-Don’t be afraid to seek these kinds of people out even if you don’t feel you can or should.
-Those are the type of individuals who nourish you.
-They may be family, they may be friends, they may not stick around forever, they may be by your side for a lifetime, they may be someone who lands in your life unexpectedly and accepts and loves you even when you don’t brush your wild hair or get out of your pyjamas for a day – in whatever form they come – those are the ones that help you find ‘home’ in yourself.
+Don’t be afraid to seek out these kinds of people even if you feel you don’t deserve to — you do.
+They can be family, friends or individuals who are by your side for a short time or a lifetime.
+They can land in your life unexpectedly and accept/love you; even when you don’t brush your wild hair or get out of your pyjamas for the day.
+In whatever way they arrive in your life — they will be the ones who help you find ‘home’ within yourself.